nib-components/react-product-carousel/README.md

 - Feature: You can now add a custom title with a new 'title' attribute added to the Product Carousel tag

-- fix: Just include the v2-icons mixins, not the full css.

 ### 0.2.4

 - fix: Just include the v2-icons mixins, not the full css.